tjesi/blind-decryption/README.md

 - User U that get and show their certificate
 - Verifier V that verify a user's certificate

-We use a blind decryption protocol with hashed ElGamal based on the work by [Sakurai and Yamane from 1996](https://link.springer.com/chapter/10.1007/3-540-61996-8_45).
+We use a blind decryption protocol with hashed ElGamal based on a paper by [Sakurai and Yamane](https://link.springer.com/chapter/10.1007/3-540-61996-8_45).

 Step 1:
 - H encrypts U's ID using **Encrypt** to produce a ciphertext C